-Wigeon Ponds is SEAL Trust’s first property purchased from upland landowners adjacent to the Mendenhall Refuge under the Accreted Lands Project.
+Wigeon Ponds is the first property that the Southeast Alaska Land Trust purchased from upland landowners adjacent to the Mendenhall Refuge under the Accreted Lands Project.
 Located near Mendenhall Peninsula, the parcel is nearly 6.5 acres of productive salt marsh wetlands with unique fresh-water ponds that provide prime habitat to birds, mammals and amphibians.
 In The Mendenhall Wetlands, A Globally Recognized Important Bird Area, Armstrong (et. al) claim that Wigeon Ponds are an especially significant habitat area for birds in the Mendenhall Wetlands:

 “Wigeon Ponds are Important for several reasons.
 They are a resting area for Mallards, especially in April and May, when we have counted up to 500 of those birds at a time.
 They are also important as a feeding area for Canada Geese.
 We have counted over 100 geese here in June and have documented them feeding on Lyngbye sedges” (2009).

 The ponds also support the only known breeding population of western toads for the entire Juneau mainland from Thane to Amalga.